-There are few flooring materials that look as warm and as inviting as wood, but some people may be worried about the boards cupping or crowning.
-Wood floors are quite common in office or business settings, for their durability, appearance and easy care.
+There are a few flooring materials that look as warm and as inviting as wood, but some people may be worried about the boards cupping or crowning.
+Wood floors are quite common in office or business settings, for their durability, appearance, and easy care.
 However, some business owners may be understandably dismayed to see parts of the wood flooring doing something besides sitting flat.

 What are Crowning and Cupping?